dpiatek/schism/README.md

 Schism
 ======

-Schism is an attempt to bring modularity to CSS, using SCSS, BEM inspired naming schemes and a set of rules for creating components.
-It uses heavily SCSS mixins and encourages you to avoid many of CSS main features: "smart" selectors, the cascade, specificity (if you can call specificity a feature).
+Schism is an attempt to bring modularity to CSS - using SCSS, naming schemes and a set of rules for creating components.
+It encourages you to avoid many of CSS main features: "smart" selectors, the cascade and specificity (if you can call specificity a feature).

-It is as much a framework as methodology and aimed at larger projects, where maintainability is a prime concern.
+It is a framework/methodology and aimed at larger projects, where maintainability is a prime concern.
 Separation is encouraged over DRY, composition over inheritance.

 As such, it might be a bit verbose for smaller projects.